JackZhen1/UoA-Online-Cross-Platform-Web-Mobile-Application-/README.md

 3. Allow installation from unknown sources
 4. Log in with the demo account above

----

-### IOS/ Windows
-unfortunatly, .apk equvilent for ios system(ipa) is not available due to the constraint with distributing the build on apple devices.
-However, If you have a laptop or PC, you can use an emulator such as android studio to install and run the apk to try out the app just like an android device.

 📱 iOS & 💻 Windows / macOS Support